-Then $\can_r(A) = \tilde{L}Y^{N - \gamma}\tilde{R}$, where $C$ and $Y$ are conjugate in rank~$r$, and $\gamma$ does not depend on~$N$. \end{corollary} \begin{proof} By Lemma~\ref{no_5_shifts_in_domino} the certification sequences for any occurrence $u$ in $A$ without overlap with $LC^5$ or $C^5R$ are contained inside $C^N$ and are periodic shifts of each other.
+Then $\can_r(A) = \tilde{L}Y^{N - \gamma}\tilde{R}$, where $C$ and $Y$ are conjugate in rank~$r$, and $\gamma$ does not depend on~$N$. \end{corollary} \begin{proof} By Corollary~\ref{cor:periodic shift of certification} the certification sequences for any maximal occurrence of rank~$r$ in $A$ that is contained in $C^N$ and is contained neither in $LC^6$, nor $C^6R$ are contained inside $C^N$ and are periodic shifts of each other.
 Hence the winner choice for periodic shifts is the same and the result follows from Lemma~\ref{lem:turns in power words}. \end{proof}

-\begin{remark} If $A=LX^{\tau}R\in\Can_r$, then by Lemma~\ref{no_5_shifts_in_domino} we see that the certification for any maximal occurrence $u$ in $A$ is properly contained in either $LX^{\tau}, X^{12}$ or $X^{\tau}R$.
-In particular, there is no maximal occurrence in $A$ whose context has nontrivial overlap with both $L$ and $R$. \end{remark}
+\begin{remark} If $A=LC^{\tau}R\in\Can_r$, then by Corollaries~\ref{cor:powers in context} and~\ref{cor:periodic shift of certification} we see that the left and the right context together for any maximal occurrence $u$ in $A$ is contained in either $LC^{12}, C^{13}$ or $C^{12}R$.
+In particular, there is no maximal occurrence in $A$ whose left and right contexts have nontrivial overlap with both $L$ and~$R$. \end{remark}

 \begin{corollary} IH~\ref{can_periodic_extension_constriction_hyp} holds for rank~$r$. \end{corollary}

 For the proof we first note the following: